stevenlanders/stevenlanders.github.io/_posts/2014-09-04-serialization-groovy-json.markdown

 I added an implementation of the Grails Cache plugin that uses this approach here: [Grails Filesystem Cache Plugin](https://github.com/stevenlanders/grails-plugin-cache-filesystem)

-This had the added complexity of dyanmic filesnames.
-Given arbitrary key types, and filename length limitations - I used *SHA256(json(key)).json* for the filename.
+This had the added complexity of dynamic file names.
+Given arbitrary key types, and filename length limitations, I used *SHA256(json(key)).json* for the filename.